cebos/HPC-Spring/README.md

 # HPC Spring
 This is a demo for Git.
 I have now added this extra line.
+Now there is a smiley face! :)

 ## Install instruction
 - Clone the repository